 FC: A. O' Dwyer made motion to approve, T. Blauvelt seconded.
 A. O'Dwyer questioned the necessity of the second vehicle purchase in light of the 5-year capital expenditures plan, which had the canine unit scheduled for FY2022, not 2021 (from the 2019 Capital Budget Plan), and her concerns regarding the extent to which debt payments are a substantial proportion of tax increases that are accounted for by increased debt payments for the coming year.
 Chief Walsh indicated that it is needed now.
 L. Davis indicated that she felt we should go with the Chief's recommendation.
-M. Loubert asked if this was a 2nd Speed Trailer in the FY 21 budget or a new one.
-Chief Walsh indicated it was a new Speed Trailer Vote, 3-1, A. O'Dwyer voted no.
+M. Loubert asked if the Speed Trailer was necessary and if it was the second one or replacing the existing.
+Vote, 3-1, A. O'Dwyer voted no;